ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Applications that use this media type:

-: Oblivious HTTP and applications that use Oblivious HTTP
+: Oblivious HTTP and applications that use Oblivious HTTP use this media type to identify encapsulated binary HTTP requests.

 Fragment identifier considerations: